 Note that training GANs could be very difficult because it is necessary to find the equilibrium between two players and hence some of the valuable techniques and tips used by the practitioners are given in the final section of this chapters.

-Implementing Semi-Supervised Learning Generative Adversarial Network (SSGAN) using Tensorflow
+Implementing SSGAN using Tensorflow

-The basic intuition of SSGAN is to exploit the samples generated by generators to enhance the performance of image classification tasks of the discriminator by improving generalization.
-The key idea is to train network .
+The basic intuition of Semi-Supervised Learning Generative Adversarial Network (SSGAN) is to exploit the samples generated by generators to enhance the performance of image classification tasks of the discriminator by improving generalization.
+The key idea is to train one of the network as both image classifier and discriminator (to identify generated images from real images).

-For a datasetn classes, the discriminator/classifier takes an image as input are classified into the first n classes and generated samples are classified into the n+1-th class, as shown in the figure below
+For a dataset having n classes, the dual trained (discriminator/classifier) network will takes an image as input and classify the real images into the first n classes and generated images into the n+1-th class, as shown in the figure below.

 Source: https://github.com/gitlimlab/SSGAN-Tensorflow/blob/master/figure/ssgan.png